 Tipton in Tipton County, Indiana — The American Midwest (Great Lakes)

 Location.
-40° 16.286′ N, 86° 2.515′ W. Marker is in Tipton, Indiana, in Tipton County.
-Marker is on South Main Street north of Fairgrounds Road, on the left when traveling north.
+40° 16.909′ N, 86° 2.44′ W. Marker is in Tipton, Indiana, in Tipton County.
+Marker is on East Jefferson Street east of South Main Street, on the right when traveling east.
+Located on the left of the North Entrance of the Tipton County Courthouse in Tipton, Indiana.
 Touch for map.
-Located at the South end of the Tipton County Memorial Hospital at the Emergency Room entrance and parking lot.
 Marker is in this post office area: Tipton IN 46072, United States of America.
+Touch for directions.